 Welcome to the Institute for Social Science Research (ISSR)!
-The mission of ISSR is to promote excellence in social science research across the University of Massachusetts, Amherst.
-Our goal is to provide resources and support for researchers using social science methods, seeking to take part in collaborative and interdisciplinary research, doing publicly engaged research, and seeking external funding for research.
+Our mission is to promote excellence in social science research across the University of Massachusetts, Amherst.
+We see our work as:

-ISSR may be best known for its excellent methodology program, which includes many workshops provided throughout the year, and one-on-one consulting with graduate student consultants and the superb Director of Research Methods program, Jessica Pearlman, Ph.D.
-We provide support for quantitative as well as qualitative research methods.
+ISSR may be best known for its excellent methodology program, which includes many workshops provided throughout the year, and one-on-one consulting with graduate student consultants and the Director of Research Methods program, Jessica Pearlman, Ph.D.
+We support students and faculty in gaining confidence with both quantitative and qualitative research methods.
 Through ISSR Summer workshops, UMass has become a destination of choice for many faculty and students from around the world, who would like to learn new methods.

-Finally, we support faculty working toward grant-funded research, through the ISSR Scholars program, which allows faculty to spend a year together writing grant proposals, under the mentorship of ISSR Scholars Leaders.
+We provide vital support for faculty working toward grant-funded research, through the ISSR Scholars program, which allows faculty to spend a year together writing grant proposals, under the mentorship of ISSR Scholars Leaders.
 In addition, we work to support proposal development and submissions for faculty across the university.

 Thanks so much for your interest in our work,